Security-Onion-Solutions/securityonion-docs/backup.rst

 Here is what gets backed up automatically:

-- ``/etc/pki/``

-  All of the certs including the CA are backed up.
+- ``/etc/pki/`` - All of the certs including the CA are backed up.
 Restoring this would allow you to communicate with your salt minions again.

-- ``/opt/so/saltstack/local/``

-  This includes all minion sls files and customizations.
+- ``/opt/so/saltstack/local/`` - This includes all customizations done via :ref:`administration` --> Configuration.

 You can configure backups by going to :ref:`administration` --> Configuration --> backup.